Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Belief-State MDP Reformulations, Structural Results, and Bounded-Error Solutions

-Directly solving our active estimation and obfuscation problems using the dynamic programming recursions of \eqref{eq:firstEstValueFunction}, \eqref{eq:secondEstValueFunction}, \eqref{eq:firstObfValueFunction}, and \eqref{eq:secondObfValueFunction} is often intractable since the cost-to-go functions are, in general, infinite dimensional.
-Furthermore, use of existing POMDP algorithms requires cost and cost-to-go functions that are piecewise-linear concave (PWLC) in the belief state (cf.\ \cite{Araya2010} and \cite[Chapter 8.4.4]{Krishnamurthy2016}).
-In this section, we present an approach that overcomes these difficulties and yields tractable bounded-error approximate solutions to our active estimation and obfuscation problems by exploiting the concave belief-state MDP formulations of \eqref{eq:secondActiveEstimationMDP} and \eqref{eq:firstActiveObfMDP}.
-Our approach generalises that of \cite{Araya2010} to finite-horizon undiscounted POMDPs and involves: \begin{enumerate} \item Constructing bounded-error PWLC approximations (i.e., finite-dimensional representations) of the concave costs $g_k^e$ for active estimation or $\ell_k^o$ for active obfuscation; and, \item Using the PWLC approximations of $g_k^e$ or $\ell_k^o$ with standard POMDP algorithms to solve (finite-dimensional) dynamic programming recursions for PWLC approximations of the cost-to-go functions $J_k^{e,g}$ or $J_k^{o, \ell}$. \end{enumerate} Use of standard POMDP algorithms is important since they are increasingly able to handle large state and measurement spaces (cf.\ \cite{Walraven2019,Garg2019,Haugh2020}).
-In this section, we shall assume that the measurement space $\mathcal{Y}$ is finite (e.g., as given or obtained by discretising a continuous space).
+The results developed in Lemmas \ref{lemma:estConcave} and \ref{lemma:estConvex}, and Theorem \ref{theorem:estConcave} are practically significant because they enable the solution of \eqref{eq:activeEstimation} using standard POMDP techniques, regardless of whether $\beta \geq 0$ or $\beta \leq 0$.
+Here, we present one such standard technique that was originally introduced in \cite{Araya2010} for infinite-horizon discounted $\rho-$POMDPs, but which we shall show also yields tractable bounded-error approximate solutions to our finite-horizon undiscounted problem \eqref{eq:activeEstimation} by exploiting \eqref{eq:secondActiveEstimationMDP} for $\beta \geq 0$ and \eqref{eq:firstActiveEstimationMDP} for $\beta \leq 0$.
+This approach involves: \begin{enumerate} \item Constructing bounded-error piecewise-linear concave (PWLC) approximations of the concave costs $g_k^\beta$ for $\beta > 0$ and $\ell_k^\beta$ for $\beta < 0$; and, \item Using the PWLC approximations of $g_k^\beta$ and $\ell_k^\beta$ with standard POMDP algorithms to solve \eqref{eq:secondEstValueFunction} or \eqref{eq:firstEstValueFunction} for PWLC approximations of the value functions $V_k^{\beta,g}$ for $\beta > 0$ and $V_k^{\beta, \ell}$ for $\beta < 0$. \end{enumerate} To present this approach, we shall assume that the measurement space $\mathcal{Y}$ is finite (e.g., as given or obtained by discretising a continuous space).

-\subsection{Bounded-Error PWLC Cost Approximations}
+\subsubsection{Bounded-Error PWLC Cost Approximations}